History of molecular biology: "Central Dogma"

 Watson and Crick's model attracted great interest immediately upon its presentation.
 Arriving at their conclusion on February 21, 1953, Watson and Crick made their first announcement on February 28.
 In an influential presentation in 1957, Crick laid out the "central dogma of molecular biology", which foretold the relationship between DNA, RNA, and proteins, and articulated the "sequence hypothesis."
 A critical confirmation of the replication mechanism that was implied by the double-helical structure followed in 1958 in the form of the Meselson–Stahl experiment.
-Work by Crick and coworkers showed that the genetic code was based on non-overlapping triplets of bases, called codons, and Har Gobind Khorana and others deciphered the genetic code not long afterward (1966).
+Messenger RNA (mRNA) was identified as an intermediate between DNA sequences and protein synthesis by Brenner, Meselson, and Jacob in 1961.
+Then, work by Crick and coworkers showed that the genetic code was based on non-overlapping triplets of bases, called codons, and Har Gobind Khorana and others deciphered the genetic code not long afterward (1966).
 These findings represent the birth of molecular biology.

 History of RNA tertiary structure

 Pre-history: the helical structure of RNA

 The earliest work in RNA structural biology coincided, more or less, with the work being done on DNA in the early 1950s.
-In their seminal 1953 paper, Watson and Crick suggested that van der Waals crowding by the 2`OH group of ribose would preclude RNA from adopting a double helical structure identical to the model they proposed - what we now know as B-form DNA.
+In their seminal 1953 paper, Watson and Crick suggested that van der Waals crowding by the 2`OH group of ribose would preclude RNA from adopting a double helical structure identical to the model they proposed—what we now know as B-form DNA.
 This provoked questions about the three-dimensional structure of RNA: could this molecule form some type of helical structure, and if so, how?
 As with DNA, early structural work on RNA centered around isolation of native RNA polymers for fiber diffraction analysis.
 In part because of heterogeneity of the samples tested, early fiber diffraction patterns were usually ambiguous and not readily interpretable.
 In 1955, Marianne Grunberg-Manago and colleagues published a paper describing the enzyme polynucleotide phosphorylase, which cleaved a phosphate group from nucleotide diphosphates to catalyze their polymerization.
 This discovery allowed researchers to synthesize homogenous nucleotide polymers, which they then combined to produce double stranded molecules.
 These samples yielded the most readily interpretable fiber diffraction patterns yet obtained, suggesting an ordered, helical structure for cognate, double stranded RNA that differed from that observed in DNA.
 These results paved the way for a series of investigations into the various properties and propensities of RNA.
-Through the late 1950s and early 1960s, numerous papers were published on various topics in RNA structure, including RNA-DNA hybridization, triple stranded RNA, and even small-scale crystallography of RNA di-nucleotides - G-C, and A-U - in primitive helix-like arrangements.
+Through the late 1950s and early 1960s, numerous papers were published on various topics in RNA structure, including RNA-DNA hybridization, triple stranded RNA, and even small-scale crystallography of RNA di-nucleotides—G-C, and A-U—in primitive helix-like arrangements.
 For a more in-depth review of the early work in RNA structural biology, see the article The Era of RNA Awakening: Structural biology of RNA in the early years by Alexander Rich.